nareshmaharaj-consultant/vpc-peering-split-brain-cross-region-db/vpcpeering-split-brain-2.md

     - Name it 'my-pc-to-london-1'.
     - As the VPC ID (Requester), select the VPC we created earlier.
     - Select another VPC to peer with in another region; in our example, it's London (eu-west-2).
 Enter the VPC ID for the VPC in London.
+    - Go to the Paris VPCs
+      - Update the routing table:
+      - Target: VPC peering
+      - Destination: London CIDR 172.32.0.0/16

   ![rtb-london-add-pc.png](rtb-london-add-pc.png)